catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

 How to access the nightly build outputs from AWS
 ------------------------------------------------
-You can downlowad the outputs from a successful nightly build data directly from the ``s3://pudl.catalyst.coop`` bucket.
+You can download the outputs from a successful nightly build data directly from the ``s3://pudl.catalyst.coop`` bucket.
 To do this, you'll need to `follow the instructions
 <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>`__